JustMichael-80/ILO-Analyzer/README.md

 ### P4 Gate (Gemini Verdict Synthesis)

-The physics block — Π, τ_observed, τ_predicted, S, E, node classification, saddle-point deviation — is computed deterministically and injected into the P4 Gate as ground truth.
+The full physics block — Π, Γ, quadrant, τ_observed, τ_predicted, S, E, node classification, saddle-point deviation, geographic scope distribution — is computed deterministically and injected into the P4 Gate as ground truth.
 Gemini synthesizes a structured verdict from the physics block and qualitative source content.
-The LLM does not compute Π and cannot override it.
+The LLM does not compute Π or Γ and cannot override either.

 ---